axtproptech/axtp-core/DESCRIPTORS.md

 - `nm`: some name
 - `id`: The unique Id of the Deed/Title
+- `x-pid`: The pool Id this asset belongs to
 - `x-st`: The [current Status](#current-status-map)
 - `x-ad`: Acquisition Date as Timestamp (JS Date.now())
 - `x-ac`: Accumulated Costs, i.e. all costs put into the asset (in USD)